A stand of garlic chives resembles nothing so much as a luxuriantly thick clump of grass.

-And if you're looking for a touch of the exotic to add to your culinary creations, you might like to try garlic chives . . . an herb that's long been used in Chinese cooking to intensify the flavor of stir-fried vegetable and meat dishes.
+And if you're looking for a touch of the exotic to add to your culinary creations, you might like to try garlic chives, an herb that's long been used in Chinese cooking to intensify the flavor of stir-fried vegetables and meat dishes.
 (In fact, many Oriental homes maintain a large patch of the flavoring right outside the door.)

-The herb is a hardy cultivar that can survive prolonged periods of drought. . . but under dry conditions the plants won't produce much of their flavorsome foliage, so you may want to mulch the bed with moisture-retaining straw.
+The herb is a hardy cultivar that can survive prolonged periods of drought.
+However, under dry conditions the plants won't produce much of their flavorsome foliage, so you may want to mulch the bed with moisture-retaining straw.
 And to protect the stand from encroaching weeds, it's a good idea to encircle the area with stones, discarded chunks of cement block, or old boards.

-You can cut the flat, aromatic leaves — for seasoning purposes — as soon as the plant has reached a height of four inches... and that operation should be done before the small white flowerheads appear on the stalks.
+You can cut the flat, aromatic leaves for seasoning purposes as soon as the plant has reached a height of four inches.
+That operation should be done before the small white flowerheads appear on the stalks.
 (In order to keep your indoor plants full, however, you should maintain at least two pots, so that you can "rotate your crops" and allow each one to grow for a few weeks between cuttings.)

 We add the fresh herbal bits to sandwiches, salads and dressings, and meats.
 They're also delicious sprinkled on top of soup just before it's served.
-Recently, when entertaining some guests for dinner, we arranged steaks on a bed of colorful garlic chives ... actually more for decoration than for flavor.
-Well — as you may have guessed — our friends ate and enjoyed the tasty garnish right along with the meat!
+Recently, when entertaining some guests for dinner, we arranged steaks on a bed of colorful garlic chives more for decoration than for flavor.
+Well, as you may have guessed, our friends ate and enjoyed the tasty garnish right along with the meat!

-If you'd like to add garlic chives to your collection of homegrown herbs, you can order a packet of seeds (for 75¢) from Burpee Seed Company, Dept. TMEN, 300 Park Avenue, Warminster, Pennsylvania 18991.
-But you'd better buy and plant several packages . . . because as soon as your neighbors taste the savory leaves, they'll be asking for transplant cuttings from your windowsill or garden!
+If you'd like to add garlic chives to your collection of homegrown herbs, you can order a packet of seeds (for 75¢) from Burpee Seed Company.
+But you'd better buy and plant several packages, because as soon as your neighbors taste the savory leaves they'll be asking for transplant cuttings from your windowsill or garden!